 All of these six trends are driving innovation at both corporations and nonprofits.
 The office of corporate giving is no longer the sleepy, final career stop of the soon-to-retire executive but, rather, a complex and sophisticated undertaking with dynamic leaders to match.
 Nonprofits are similarly raising their game.

 The donor-grantee relationship has changed for the better, too.
 It is now a more strategic and equitable partnership.
 In this era of CSR, after all, nonprofit leaders present tremendous value to the company: expertise in how to make a meaningful impact on society.

-(This post is one in a weekly series highlighting The pARTnership Movement, Americans for the Arts’ campaign to reach business leaders with the message that partnering with the arts can build their competitive advantage.)
+(This article, originally posted on the Philanthropy Journal, is one in a weekly series highlighting the pARTnership Movement, Americans for the Arts’ campaign to reach business leaders with the message that partnering with the arts can build their competitive advantage.)